UK confident it can overturn legal ban on Rwanda plan | Law-Order

 - United Kingdom

-Britain is confident it can overcome legal challenges to its bid to deport asylum seekers to Rwanda following a last-minute intervention by European judges that grounded the first flight minutes before it was due to depart late on Tuesday.
+Britain pressed on with its plan to deport asylum seekers to Rwanda on Wednesday despite a last-minute intervention by European judges that grounded the first flight minutes before it was due to depart.

-The government had been forced to fight a series of legal challenges in London courts and believed it was ready to deport a handful of migrants on a charter plane to Rwanda before the European Court of Human Rights (ECHO) stepped in.
-Charities, political opponents, and religious leaders have accused the government of waging an "inhumane" battle against asylum seekers.
+The government had been forced to fight a series of legal challenges in London courts, and believed it was ready to deport a handful of migrants on a charter plane to Rwanda on Tuesday night before the European Court of Human Rights (ECHO) stepped in.
+Charities, political opponents and religious leaders have accused the government of waging an "inhumane" battle against asylum seekers.
 The government argues the policy will smash the business model of people-smuggling networks.

-Prime Minister Boris Johnson said Britain would not be deterred.
-Asked before the flight was halted whether it might withdraw from the European Convention on Human Rights, he said: "It is certainly the case that... the legal world is very good at picking up ways of trying to stop the government from upholding what we think is a sensible law.
+The United Nations refugee chief has called the policy "catastrophic", the entire leadership of the Church of England denounced it as immoral, and media reports have said Prince Charles, the heir to the throne, had privately described the plan as "appalling".
+Prime Minister Boris Johnson said Britain would not be deterred, and the issue has raised demands from some Conservative lawmakers for Britain to pull out of the European Convention on Human Rights altogether.

 "Will it be necessary to change some laws to help us as we go along?
-It may very well be and all these options are under constant review."
+It may very well be and all these options are under constant review," Johnson said on Tuesday.
 Coffey said she was not aware of any plan for Britain to change its relationship with the European court, which is part of the 46-nation Council of Europe.

-"Right now I'm not aware of any decisions or hints even about that," she said.
+The ECHO ruling, which related to one of the men, an Iraqi, who was due to be on the first Rwandan flight, said he should not be removed until after a full-court trial is held in London to decide on the legality of the scheme.
+This is due to take place next month.
+The Care4Calais charity, which launched legal challenges on behalf of some of the migrants, said of the seven men due to be on the flight, four had their deportations blocked by the British courts and three by the ECHO.

+Britain says the 120-million-pound ($148 million) deal with Rwanda will smash the business model of people-smuggling networks as well as stem the flow of dangerous cross-Channel trips.
+More than 28,500 people arrived in Britain on small boats last year, and some 444 were detected on Tuesday alone.
+The Rwandan government said it remained fully committed to the plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)